 You can be charged with theft of any item that can have an estimated dollar value.
 If you are accused of theft of a snake, you can be charged with larceny under $100.
 If it is a rare or valuable snake, you could be charged with larceny over $250.

-Embezzlement is very similar to larceny, but in an embezzlement case you have an established and legitimate reason to have access to the funds or goods allegedly embezzled.
-For example in a business situation were you had necessary access to bank accounts, or funds, it is not the same thing as taking something which you never should have had possession or domain over.
+Embezzlement is very similar to larceny, but in an embezzlement case, you have an established and legitimate reason to have access to the funds or goods allegedly embezzled.
+For example in a business situation where you had the necessary access to bank accounts or funds, it is not the same thing as taking something which you should never have had possession or domain over.

 Larceny & Shoplifting Defense Strategies